Leigh Diffey: Formula One and IndyCar

 In November 2012, NBC Sports announced that Diffey would join its network to become the play-by-play announcer for its broadcasts of both Formula One and IndyCar events starting in 2013.
 Diffey called the day of the announcement "one of the best days of my life.
 People have been so complimentary."
 The announcement named David Hobbs and Steve Matchett as the analysts who would work alongside him for the Formula One broadcasts.
 In December 2015, Diffey, Hobbs and Matchett were given an Honorable Mention in a list of Best Broadcast Teams of the year published on the Sports Illustrated website SI.com.

 On two occasions, Diffey covered both series on the same day.
 On 23 August 2015, he called the Belgian Grand Prix from NBC's base in Stamford, Connecticut, before he and Matchett traveled to Pocono Raceway for the ABC Supply 500.
 Likewise, on 3 September 2017, Diffey called the Italian Grand Prix in Connecticut and then traveled to Watkins Glen International for the IndyCar Grand Prix at The Glen.
-Diffey's open-wheel focus shifted solely to IndyCar in 2018 when the US Formula One television rights were transferred to ESPN and they chose to take commentary from Sky Sports insteading of making their own.
+Diffey's open-wheel focus shifted solely to IndyCar in 2018 when the US Formula One television rights were transferred to ESPN, and they chose to take commentary from Sky Sports instead of making their own.